Key Message Blunders

 The crux of the problem is that many businesses are proud of their accomplishments and lose focus away from clearly communicating how their market can rely on them to provide great value.

 Yes, example 3 could offer comforting reassurance to first-time buyers.
 Still, that would probably not be critical in attracting first-time or repeat buyers in great numbers.
 The same space on the product label might be better occupied by a key message proven compelling to people who buy skin-care products.

 Unless a promoter can present to their market a simple, relevant, compelling promise to satisfy their market’s needs, they should not promote features that do not provide valued benefits.

 The awards you’ve won or the professional designations of your key people might provide reassurance after the buying decision has occurred.
-Yet, for any enterprise to acquire new clients and earn the loyalty of its market, the focus of key messages ought to be on uniquely resolving challenges that the market faces.
+Yet, for any enterprise to acquire new clients and maintain their loyalty, its key messages ought to focus on uniquely resolving problems that the market faces.
 Ideally, a company's key messages meaningfully position its products and services as irreplaceable.

 - Glenn R. Harrington, Articulate Consultants Inc.

 Click for Key Message Blunders 1